ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 # An humble improvement

-## Is the number of countries enough given the total number of countries?
+## Is the number of sample countries enough?

 23/193 ~ 11.9%